SpotlightKid/nexus-challenge.osamc.de/pages/index.md

 *Winning:* The winner of the competition is selected by **general vote**.
 [Voting](/vote/) starts on **October 15th, 2018** and is open for **ten days**.
 The entry receiving the most points wins and will be presented at the second [Sonoj Convention](https://sonoj.org/) in Cologne on the weekend of October 27th/28th.
 Second and third places will be awarded as well.
-We have a sponsored price for the first place (see the [prizes](/prizes) page), more prizes for the second and third place might be forthcoming (no promise).
+We have sponsored prizes for the first, second and third place (see the [prizes](/prizes) page) and also a prize for one voter selected by draw.
 Additionally, the winners will receive fame and glory :), and the community as a whole also wins!

 Before you enter the competition, be sure to check out [the detailed rules](/rules/)!